Culture of Guernsey

 The culture of Guernsey in the Bailiwick of Guernsey is a culture which has been shaped by its indigenous Norman language and traditions as well as French (especially Norman) and British (especially English) cultural influences.
-Cultural trends from immigrant communities such as the Portuguese have also been added.
+Cultural trends from immigrant communities such as the Portuguese and Latvian have also been added.

 Symbols

 The national animals of the island of Guernsey are the donkey and the Guernsey cow.
 The traditional explanation for the donkey (âne in French and Guernésiais) is the steepness of St Peter Port streets that necessitated beasts of burden for transport (in contrast to the flat terrain of the rival capital of Saint Helier in Jersey), although it is also used in reference to Guernsey inhabitants' stubbornness who boast that they are "stubborn as a mule, with a kick like a horse!"

 The Guernsey cow is a more internationally famous icon of the island.
 As well as being prized for its rich creamy milk, which is claimed by some to hold health benefits over milk from other breeds, Guernsey cattle are increasingly being raised for their beef, which has a distinctive flavour and rich yellow fat.
 Although the number of individual islanders raising these cattle for private supply has diminished significantly since the 1960s, Guernsey steers can still be occasionally seen grazing on L'Ancresse common.

 There is also a breed of goat known as the Golden Guernsey, which is distinguished by its golden-coloured coat.
 At the end of World War II, the Golden Guernsey was almost extinct, due to interbreeding with other varieties on the island.
 The resurrection of this breed is largely credited to the work of a single woman, Miss Miriam Milbourne.
 Although no longer considered in a 'critical' status, the breed remains on the "Watch List" of the Rare Breeds Survival Trust.

 Guernsey people are traditionally nicknamed donkeys or ânes, especially by Jersey people (who in turn are nicknamed crapauds - toads).
 Inhabitants of each of the parishes of Guernsey also have traditional nicknames, although these have generally dropped out of use among the English-speaking population.

 The so-called Guernsey lily, Nerine sarniensis (Sarnia is the traditional name of the island of Guernsey in Latin), is also used as a symbol of the island.

 "Sarnia Cherie" is used as the anthem of Guernsey when a distinguishing anthem is required.

 Liberation Day on 9 May is the occasion of large celebrations every year to mark the end of the German occupation in 1945.